Chop 'Til You Drop....

 All NoFloCo burns have a Teller County Burn Permit in the name of the property owner.
 We follow best practices, and are hosting a Certified Control Burn training for NoFloCo soon.
 We always have a safety check-in table, with safety sign-ins and reminders for all attendees.
 We bring a type 7 Fire Engine to all burns, to be prepared for the worst case emergency.
 Our NoFloCo slash burns only occur after notifying the Sheriff’s Department, the local Fire Department, the Office of Emergency Management, and the County Commissioners.
 We have dozens of fire monitors when we burn, burn only on approved burn days, and notify the public beforehand.
 All this is over and above the requirements from Teller County.
 (As of October 2023 and the edited Ordinance #17 for Teller County, NoFloCo has ceased its burning operations.)

-If anyone has any issue or concern about our safety procedures, we welcome them to call us or to make an unannounced visit to any of our work days.
+If anyone has any issues or concern about our safety procedures, we welcome them to call us or to make an unannounced visit to any of our work days.
 Our phone number and email addresses are posted publicly many places donmoore@nofloco.org or 719-839-0860) and we will happily and respectfully address any concerns anyone has.
 If they have criticisms that we can learn from we are very willing to listen and adapt as necessary.

 The posse members of NoFloCo are some of the very best people in Teller County.
-Together they have served the community with over $130K in labor, donations, and services.
+Together, they have served the community with over $130K in labor, donations, and services.
 They are heroes who make the community safer one property at a time.

 For all those NoFloCo Posse' Members that have attended the Colorado Certified Burner "B" Training and Certification, per the Training & Student Work Book we were provided and as outlined the Colorado Prescribed Burning Act of 2013; in addition to preparing the Burn Plan an additional document is needed from the Private Land Owner.
 This is the Private Land Owner Ignition Authorization Form.
-For all Certified Burners please note that all the items on the Form must be discussed with the Private Land Owner and signatures received from the Private Land Owner and yourself as the Certified Burner prior to ignition.
+For all Certified Burners, please note that all the items on the Form must be discussed with the Private Land Owner and signatures received from the Private Land Owner and yourself as the Certified Burner prior to ignition.
 A copy of this Form is provided in our Training & Student Work Book as Handout #2a.
 Thanks to the DFPC, Colorado Fire Camp, and our legal staff for keeping us updated on our responsibilities

 If you are needing firewood: We have extra wood all the time.
 In order to have wood delivered at no cost/for a donation, provide the contact person name, phone, email and address of the person who needs the wood to donmoore@nofloco.org.
 He will check to see if there are standing dead dry trees near or on the property to harvest.
 This makes the entire process much easier and more environmentally sound.
 Emailing ensures your request will not be lost in the many that come in.
 Thanks for helping us help you.